At a glance…

 Volunteers must be medical students, nursing students or students of another relevant medical field.
 The majority of volunteer work on this project is observational but medical students may have the opportunity to do basic tasks, which is at the discretion of the doctor you are working with.
 Nursing students can expect more hands-on work, including blood pressure measurement, helping with bandages and other basic tasks.
 Community-based health camps can also be arranged for groups of volunteers.
 In the past, medical students have also conducted first aid workshops in school.

 Please note that only breakfast and dinner are provided on this project and lunch needs to be purchased at the hospital or clinic volunteers are placed at, for a very affordable price.

-A surcharge of US$50 (approximately AU$70) per week applies to this project, which covers the supervision, materials and the logistics required for the project.
+The Medical project has a minimum duration of 2 weeks and a surcharge of US$50 (approximately AUD$72) per week applies to this project, which covers the supervision, materials and the logistics required for the project.
 This amount will be included in the Program Fee quoted to you by IVHQ when you apply.

-The aim of the Dentistry project is to offer volunteers the opportunity to work under the guidance and mentorship of leading dental professionals within small dental clinics.
-Kerala is well known for having a good depth of leading cosmetic and general practice dentists and this project provides current dental students with access to observe leading mentors in local clinics.
+The aim of the Dentistry project is to offer volunteers the opportunity to work under the guidance and mentorship of a leading dental professional within small dental clinics.
+Kerala is well known for having a good depth of leading cosmetic and general practice dentists and this project provides current dental students with access to observe a dental professional in a local clinic.